 Sir Robert Dudley, an accomplished adventurer, explorer, scientist, mathematician, naval architect, navigator, and cartographer, is known for making significant contributions to the field of cartography in the 17th century, especially for his charting of the East Indian archipelago.
 Dudley's interest in the Far East began in his youth, and he supported Benjamin Wood's 1596 expedition to Southeast Asia.
 He is also the illegitimate son of the Earl of Leicester, the favorite of Elizabeth I, and brother-in-law to Thomas Cavendish.

-Dudley eventually settled in Florence and in a naval capacity entered the service of the Grand Dukes of Tuscany.
-Dudley's Arcano del Mare, was the first nautical atlas published by an Englishman and one of the most ambitious and beautiful cartographic works ever produced.
-The plates were engraved by Antonio Lucini, who claimed that twelve years and 5,000 pounds of copper were expended in the preparation of the plates.
-The resulting charts are among the most distinctive productions of early cartography.
+Dudley's magnum opus, Arcano del Mare, was the first nautical atlas published by an Englishman and one of the most ambitious and beautiful cartographic works ever produced.
+The plates were engraved by Antonio Lucini, who claimed that twelve years and 5,000 pounds of copper were spent in the preparation of the plates.
+The resulting charts, including the Carta Particolare dell'Rio della Plata, are among the most distinctive and visually striking productions of early cartography.